O-Robotics/Rpi_cm4_config_script/README.md

 - Script is for software level
   - `Setup_rpi.sh`: It contains ROS 2 and dependencies
     - You need to change the password for `dev` before running the script.
-    - Do not contain: foxglove, ssh key
+    - Do not contain: foxglove, ssh key, minicom
     - Contain: ROS 2 control, GNSS packages

   How to use?
 Clone script and give permission: